-Overdose fatality review boards are multidisciplinary teams that are established on the state, city, or county level "to examine and understand the circumstances surrounding fatal drug overdoses."
-These teams review fatal drug overdose cases within their jurisdictions in order to determine what factors and characteristics may lead to a possible overdose.
+Overdose fatality review boards are multidisciplinary teams that are established on the state, city, or county level "to examine and understand the circumstances surrounding fatal drug overdoses."1 These teams review fatal drug overdose cases within their jurisdictions in order to determine what factors and characteristics may lead to a possible overdose.
 By understanding what influences a fatal overdose, the review board can recommend changes in law and policy that will better allow the state, city, or county to prevent future overdose deaths.
-As of this writing, nine states have authorized overdose fatality review boards.
-Moreover, two bills that would establish an overdose fatality review board in the state have been proposed in the New Jersey.
-Lastly, in October 2018, Alaska received a federal grant to establish an overdose death review panel in the state, but as of this writing the panel has yet to be formally established.
+As of this writing, 12 states have authorized overdose fatality review boards.
+Moreover, bills that would establish an overdose fatality review board have been proposed in New Jersey2,Missouri3, and Washington4.